-Longitudinal Completion Counts and Rates
+Longitudinal Completion Rates

-TEA has calculated Grade 9 completion rates for the graduating classes of 1996 through 2007 (Table 4 on page 24).
+TEA has calculated Grade 9 completion rates for the graduating classes of 1996 through 2008 (Table 4).
+The rates are based on the final statuses of students who began Grade 9 in Texas public schools in a particular school year and were tracked through the fall after their expected graduation.
 The method used to calculate the rates was developed so that the completion rates and longitudinal dropout rate add to 100 percent.
 The completion rates include three components: graduates, continuing students, and GED recipients.
 The longitudinal dropout rate makes up a fourth component.
 A student is considered to be a completer or dropout from the school he or she last attended.

 The definition of a dropout in the longitudinal rate is based on the same definition of a dropout used in the annual dropout rate.
 This definition changed in 2005-06.
-Thus, students from the class of 2007 who began Grade 9 in 2003-04 and left school in 2005-06 or 2006-07 without graduating were subject to a different dropout definition than the definition that applied to students in the same class who left prior to the 2005-06 school year.
+Thus, students from the class of 2008 who left school in 2004-05 without graduating were subject to a different dropout definition than the definition that applied to students from the same class who left in 2005-06 or later.

 The denominator of the completion rate consists of students who entered Grade 9 in Texas public school and who, by the fall after their expected graduation date, either graduated, received GED certificates, continued in high school, or dropped out.
 Students who left for reasons other than graduating, receiving GED certificates, or dropping out are not included in the denominator.
 Most other leavers are students who leave to enroll in other educational settings such as private schools in the state, public or private schools outside the state, colleges, or home schooling.
-Students who return to their home country, are expelled, are removed by Child Protective Services, are withdrawn for administrative reasons, or die are also considered other leavers.
+Students who return to their home country, are expelled from a district located in a county that does not have a juvenile justice alternative education program to which the student can be assigned, are removed by Child Protective Services, are withdrawn by a district for administrative reasons (e.g., nonresidence), or die are also considered other leavers.

-TEA also calculates longitudinal rates for Grades 7-12.
+TEA also calculates longitudinal rates for students who began Grade 7 in Texas public schools.
 A Grade 7-12 longitudinal dropout rate was calculated for the first time for the class of 1998.
-The longitudinal rates for the class of 2007 are based on the tracking of students who began Grade 7 in 2001-02 or who later joined the cohort.
+The longitudinal rates for the class of 2008 are based on the tracking of students who began Grade 7 in 2002-03 or who later joined the cohort.

-Table 4 Chronology of Texas Education Agency (TEA) Longitudinal Rate Definitions and Data Processing Enhancements
+Table 4 Chronology of Texas Education Agency Longitudinal Rate Definitions and Data Processing Enhancements